 This image depicts retail optimization through automation

-Optimizing Retail CX through Automation
+Optimizing Retail CX Through Automation

-Optimizing Retail CX through Automation
+Optimizing Retail CX Through Automation

 Retail is a very complex industry, which also makes it fascinating to explore.
-It’s possibly where the customer experience is more important than any other industry because the customer almost always has the choice to shop elsewhere.
+It’s possibly where the customer experience is more important than in any other industry because the customer almost always has the choice to shop elsewhere.
 Any downturn in the experience can immediately lead to a customer choosing another company to shop with.

 Retail has also faced some challenges in the past few years.
-The Covid pandemic closed almost all non-essential stores for a long period of time, and customer habits changed.
+The COVID-19 pandemic closed almost all non-essential stores for a long period of time, and customer habits changed.
 Some customer behavior has changed forever.

 During that crisis, McKinsey suggested that successful post-pandemic retail brands would be those that embrace a complete omnichannel experience.
 Customers should feel just as valued online as they do in-store, and they should be able to blend these experiences.